ppswaroopa/ppswaroopa/README.md

   </a> </h3>
 <h4 align="center">Department of Automotive Engineering - International Center for Automotive Research</h4>

-- 🔭 I’m currently working on Robotics Simulation
+- 🔭 I’m currently developing CNNs to help vehicles in off-road.

-- 🌱 I’m learning about Reinforcement Learning
+- 🌱 I’m learning C++

 - 📫 How to reach me: pswaroo@clemson.edu